-Chicago Public Schools will be expanding the Safe Passage program to 51 Welcoming Schools to support our students as they transition to their new schools this fall.
+In the Fall of 2013, Chicago Public Schools expanded the Safe Passage program to support our students as they transitioned to new schools.

-Expanding the Safe Passage program to include next year’s welcoming schools is one of several steps CPS is taking to create safe environments in and around our schools.
+Current Safe Passage routes will be sustained for the 2014-2015 school year.
 Safe Passage workers are the eyes and ears of their communities and will be our partners in providing safe routes to and from school every day for students.

-View Welcoming School Safe Passage Maps by selecting your school.
+View Safe Passage Maps by selecting your school.

 School Assignment: Jensen, Ryder, Johnson